 4. Hang out in the park

 This one also depends, of course, on your not having a job to go to during the day.

-But if you can, by all means: Parque Retiro is beautiful at this time of year and it’ll be full of people sitting around and enjoying life, as Europeans know how to do oh so well.
+But if you can, by all means: Parque Retiro is beautiful at this time of year and it’ll be full of people sitting around and enjoying life in the shade, as Europeans know how to do oh so well.